jacobilafferty/jacobilafferty/README.md

 ## Hi there 👋
-My name is Jacobi, and I am currently a data science major at St. Lawrence University I enjoy coding, working with data, statistics, and all forms of quantitative topics
+My name is Jacobi, and I am currently a data science major at St. Lawrence University.

+I enjoy coding, working with data, statistics, and all forms of quantitative topics

 Currently, I'm building my skills in R, Python, and Java, as well as working as a mentor in our quantitative resource center